-Course #: 121641/221641 PE I 121691/221691 Health Credit: 1.0 Length: Year Year Taken: 9 Prerequisite: None Fee: None
+Course #: 121641/221641 PE 9 Credit: 1.0 Length: Year

+121691/221691 Health

+Year Taken: 9 Prerequisite: None Fee: None

 Content: This is a required course for freshmen.
-One semester devoted to Health Education and the other to Physical Education.
+Students will spend one semester in Physical Education and the other semester in Health Education.

-Health 9 This course will help you develop the knowledge and skills that are necessary to make healthy decisions that allow you to stay active, safe, and informed.
+Health 9 This course helps students to develop the knowledge and skills that are essential in making healthy decisions that allow them to stay active, safe and informed.
 You will learn about the components of a healthy lifestyle and learn strategies for making healthy choices.
-By the end of the semester you will have had time to gain knowledge on being your healthiest self and lessons to practice the following essential skills for life-long health:
+By the end of the semester students will have had time to gain knowledge on being their healthiest self and lessons to practice the following essential skills for life-long health: